ruslanmv/Video-Speech-Generator-from-Youtube/README.md

 Hello everyone, today we are going to build an interesting application that creates video messages from Youtube Videos.

 A simple application that replaces the original speech of the video by your text.
-The program try to clone the original voice and replace them by your text and the the libs of the mouth are synchronized with the new speech with Machine Learning.
+The program try to clone the original voice and replace them by your text and the libs of the mouth are synchronized with the new speech with Machine Learning.

 [![](assets/images/posts/README/image-20220915013637393.png)](https://vimeo.com/749746957)

 The application that we will create will be on hosted on **Amazon Web Services (AWS)** , in ordering to to perform the calculations

-We are going to use SageMaker Notebook to create this application.
+We are going to use **SageMaker Notebook** to create this application.

 There are two programs to run this app.